CPT Therapists in Connecticut

 +5

-I’m a therapist with a passion for helping people navigate the challenges of PTSD, depression, anxiety, and addiction.
+I am passionate about helping people navigate the challenges of PTSD, depression, anxiety, and addiction.
 Over the years, I’ve had the privilege of working alongside clients in community mental health centers, academic medical settings, and private practice, supporting them as they heal, grow, and discover what’s possible for their lives.
 I am also deeply passionate about teaching and sharing knowledge—I’ve taught college courses on addiction treatment and have led trainings for other therapists on how to provide effective, compassionate care.
 I earned my graduate degree from the University of Chicago.
 When I’m not in session, you’ll often find me enjoying a good book, trying out a new recipe, or enjoying quiet moments with my spouse and our two cats.

 Virtual